sjang1594/self-study/GameDev/ray-tracing/Introduction.md

 ![ray](images/ray.JPG)

-`Ray Castin` is taking the idea of
+`Ray Casting` is taking the idea of taking that ray and shooting it out in that direction and finding what gets hit.

 ![rqy](images/ray_casting.JPG)
+``